phonometrica/phonometrica/docs/scripting/api/statistics.rst

 * ``niter``: the number of iterations performed by the numerical solver
 * ``converged``: a Boolean value indicating whether the solver has converged to a solution.
 It is ``true`` if ``niter < max_iter``

-Note: the model is solved numerically using the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) approximation method.
+Note: the model is fitted numerically using the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) approximation method.

 ------------